Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 Host: localhost

-Port: 3306
+Port: 3306 (MySQL) or 5432 (PostgreSQL)

 DB Name: Name of the database

-User: root
+User: root or (NEED TO UPDATE FOR POSTRESQL)

 In Optional fields,

-Password: your password from the MySQL setup
+Password: your password from the SQL setup

 We can now, finally, move the data.
 Go to the Connections tab, select the Source and Destination we set up, and press Sync now.
-With a bit of luck, Airbyte should populate your MySQL database with the data from Google Sheets!
+With a bit of luck, Airbyte should populate your database with the data from Google Sheets!

-### Setup dbt:
+### Setup dbt: --> OUTDATED.
+NOT NEEDED

 All that's left is to do some transformations, and connect our Analysis tool to the data.